Jump to: player bio | view more cards | tour stops | view random player

 After Game 2 of the 1980 American League Championship Series, owner George Steinbrenner publicly criticized him for waving home runner Willie Randolph, who was thrown out at home plate for the final out of the eighth inning with Kansas City leading New York, 3–2.
 Steinbrenner wanted Ferraro fired summarily, but he remained at his post through the end of the league championship series, which New York lost.
 Then, his manager, Dick Howser, resigned over the Ferraro brouhaha.
 Ferraro returned to New York as a coach in 1981–82, and again in 1987–88 and 1990–91.

 Mike got his first managerial job with the Cleveland Indians to replace Dave Garcia after the 1982 season, but after a 40–60 start in 1983, he was fired.
-Ferraro coached with the Kansas City Royals from 1984 to 1986, working again with Howser, and when Howser stepped down to undergo treatment for a brain tumor in July 1986, Ferraro, a survivor of kidney cancer, finished the season.
+Ferraro coached with the Kansas City Royals from 1984 to 1986, and was part of the staff that won the 1985 World Series.
+When Royal's manager Dick Howser stepped down to undergo treatment for a brain tumor in July 1986, Ferraro, a survivor of kidney cancer, finished the season as manager of the club.
 His Major League managerial record was 76–98 over parts of two seasons.
 He also worked as the third base coach of the Baltimore Orioles in 1993.

 Mike's cousin, Dave Ferraro, bowled in the PBA Tour for several years in the 1980s and 1990s.